 Fig. 7.
 Analysis of the differential genes at 25 h by KEGG enrichment map.
 A) Up-regulated genes B) down-regulated genes.
 The x-axis indicates the enrichment factor, and the y-axis shows the KEGG pathway.
 The color of the dot represents the adjusted P- value and the size of the dot represents the number of genes.

-Table 1: The results of raw reads filtering
+Table 1.
+Statistics of raw reads filtering.